certara/pyDarwin/docs/Example2.rst

 Gaussian Process is an approach in `Bayesian Optimization <https://proceedings.neurips.cc/paper/2012/file/05311655a15b75fab86956663e1819cd-Paper.pdf>`_ and `here <https://scikit-optimize.github.io/stable/auto_examples/bayesian-optimization.html#sphx-glr-auto-examples-bayesian-optimization-py>`_  where the samples are drawn from a Gaussian Process.
-There are reasons to beleive that this this approach should be the most effecient (fewer reward evaluations to convergence).
+There are reasons to beleive that this this approach should be the most effecient (fewer reward evaluations to convergence) other than downhill search.
 However, the sampling itself can be very computionally expensive.
 Therefore the :ref:`GP option <GP_desc>` is best suited when the number of reward calculation number of NONMEM models run) is relatively small, perhaps < 1000, and the NONMEM run time is long (1 hour).
-Below is a table of the `ask and tell <https://scikit-optimize.github.io/stable/modules/optimizer.html#>`_ step times  (hh:mm:ss), by iteration.
+Below is a table of the `ask and tell <https://scikit-optimize.github.io/stable/modules/optimizer.html#>`_ step times  (h:mm:ss), by iteration.
 The sample size ws 80, with 4 chains on a 4 core computer:

 +-----------+----------+----------+
 | iteration | ask      | tell     |